Overview and Assumptions¶

 As illustrated in the confirmation workflow, the submitting participant sends the views to the participants hosting an informee or witness of a view’s actions.
 This ensures subtransaction privacy as a participant receives only the data for the witnesses it hosts, not all of the transaction.
 Each Canton participant persists all messages it receives from the sequencer, including the views.

-Moreover, Canton hides the transaction contents from the domain too.
-To that end, the submitting participant encrypts the views using the following hybrid encryption scheme:
+Moreover, Canton hides the transaction contents from the sync domain too.
+To that end, the submitting participant encrypts the views using the following encryption scheme:

-3. It encrypts the serialization of each view’s Merkle tree with the symmetric key derived for this view.
-The view seed itself is encrypted with the public key of each participant hosting an informee of the view.
-The encrypted Merkle tree and the encryptions of the view seed form the data that is sent via the sequencer to the recipients.
+It encrypts the serialization of each view’s Merkle tree with the symmetric key derived for this view.
+The view seed itself is encrypted with a short-lived symmetric session key that is generated for each distinct recipient informee group (set of participants that will receive the view).
+Finally this session key is encrypted with the public key of each participant hosting an informee of the view.
+If caching is enabled, the session key and the corresponding ciphertexts, which originated from asymmetrically encrypting this key with a participant’s public key, are briefly stored in memory.
+This temporarily eliminates the need to asymmetrically encrypt/decrypt the session key for future similar views.
+The encrypted Merkle tree and the encrypted session key for each informee participant form the data that is sent via the sequencer.

 Note

-The view seed is encrypted only with the public key of the participants that host an informee, while the encrypted Merkle tree itself is also sent to participants hosting only witnesses.
+The view seed is encrypted only with the session key and this key is encrypted with the public key of the participants that host an informee, while the encrypted Merkle tree itself is also sent to participants hosting only witnesses.
 The latter participants can nevertheless decrypt the Merkle tree because they receive the view seed of a parent view and can derive the symmetric key of the witnessed view using the derivation functions.

-Even though the sequencer persists the encrypted views for a limited period, the domain cannot access the symmetric keys unless it knows the secret key of one of the informee participants.
-Therefore, the transaction contents remain confidential with respect to the domain.
+Even though the sequencer persists the encrypted views for a limited period, the sync domain cannot access the symmetric session key, and, consequently, cannot decrypt the views unless it knows the private key of one of the informee participants.
+Therefore, the transaction contents remain confidential with respect to the sync domain.

-We call these the domain entities.
-The high-level communication channels between the domain entities are depicted below.
+We call these the sync domain entities.
+The high-level communication channels between the sync domain entities are depicted below.

-In general, every domain entity can run in a separate trust domain (i.e., can be operated by an independent organization).
-In practice, we assume that all domain entities are run by a single organization, and that the domain entities belong to a single trust domain.
+In general, every sync domain entity can run in a separate trust domain (i.e., can be operated by an independent organization).
+In practice, we assume that all sync domain entities are run by a single organization and that the sync domain entities belong to a single trust domain.

 Furthermore, each participant node runs in its own trust domain.
 Additionally, the participant may outsource a part of its identity management infrastructure, for example to a certificate authority.
 We assume that the participant trusts this infrastructure, that is, that the participant and its identity management belong to the same trust domain.
 Some participant nodes can be designated as VIP nodes, meaning that they are operated by trusted organizations.
 Such nodes are important for the VIP confirmation policy.

-The generic term member will refer to either a domain entity or a participant node.
+The generic term member will refer to either a sync domain or a participant node.

-We now list the high-level requirements on the sequencer.
+We now list the high-level requirements for the sequencer.

 Evidence: The sequencer provides the recipients with a cryptographic proof of authenticity for every batch it delivers, including evidence on the order of envelopes.